Skip to main content

 A front tooth can still end up in zirconia if bite forces, remaining tooth structure, or long-term prognosis make that the smarter call.

-Dental crown pricing in Mexico City
+Plan a crown estimate in Mexico City

-Last updated: May 23, 2026
+Last updated: July 14, 2026

 Calculate your treatment price in Mexico City